 The name for this dish should be Crispy Cheesy Pork Chop Potato Casserole because it has glorious amounts of all of those ingredients and some serious texture!
 Cheese throughout and on top, fried onions, pork chops, hashbrowns, and the perfect amount of seasoning!
 But I decided to keep the name short and sweet and let the recipe speak for itself. 🙂

 Let’s Talk Pork

 Making sure you use the right cut of meat is important.
 Some pork is thin, some thick, some tough, and some tender.
-To guarantee your Pork Chop Casserole comes out as perfect, I want to make sure you are using the right cut of pork.
+To guarantee your Pork Chop Casserole comes out perfectly, I want to make sure you are using the right cut of pork.
 I highly recommend using a boneless chop in this recipe.

 What are Boneless Chops?

 Boneless chops (also called America’s cut, pork chops, or pork filets) come from the loin, which runs from the hip to the shoulder and contains the small strip of meat called the tenderloin.
-They are basically top loin with the bones removed.
+They are basically top loins with the bones removed.
 The meat is lean, with very little fat.
-Because there is no bone, this cut can be considered less flavorful than their bone-in counterpart.
+Because there is no bone, this cut can be considered less flavorful than its bone-in counterpart.
 This is not a negative in this recipe because we are adding so much flavor and texture!

 PRO TIP: We often buy a large boneless Pork Loin (7-8 pounds) and cut the chops ourselves.
 It is usually cheaper and will allow you to make sure you get the perfect thickness.